-In the case of inventoried assets, it shall be reported (with separate labeling) the inventory registration number.
+In the case of inventoried assets, the inventory registration number shall be included in separate labelling.

 Costs of equipment are eligible if they have been foreseen within the AF approved by the Programme.
 Generally, only planned equipment is eligible for funding.
-Unplanned equipment can be eligible for funding only in exceptional cases and needs to be previously agreed with the JS.
+Unplanned equipment can be eligible for funding only in exceptional cases and needs to be duly justified in the first available reporting period, with prior check carried out by the JS.